 Now, go a little deeper.

 What does it look like to engage in this wise action on a weekly basis?

 What can you commit to today as your first step?

 How might the things you love support the greater good?
 How does this benefit others?

 When you begin to explore what you love and hence what really matters, you also begin to tap into our deeper purpose for being here.
 You see that your higher purpose is greater than making money, and you can elevate humanity and the world through how you lead and do business.

 My heartfelt commitment is to support people and planet to flourish.
-My heartfelt commitment is to serve leaders and businesses with the inspiration and tools necessary to be a force for good in the world.
-I believe that when you cultivate your inner game, you change your life and from here you can transform the world.
-Join me for my first public offering to develop a strong inner game with a community who want to create meaningful impact in March with 30 Days of Mindful Living.
+I achieve this intention by serving leaders and businesses with the inspiration and tools necessary to be a force for good in the world.
+I believe that when you cultivate a conscious your inner game, you can transform the world.
+Want to ignite your inner game as a leader?
+Join me to Flourish.